jessicaveng/RhinoCommon-Coding-Challenge-2024/README.md

  - **Redraw** Changes to the document such as adding/removing/transforming require the document viewport(s) to be refreshed.
 Using the above example of `AddPoint()` you call `Rhino.RhinoDoc.ActiveDoc.View.Redraw()`.

- - **Blocks versus InstanceDefinition versuse InstanceObject**: A `block` is a specific concept in [Rhino](https://www.rhino3d.com/features/blocks/) and many other CAD/3D software.
+ - **Blocks vs InstanceDefinition vs InstanceObject**: A `block` is a specific concept in [Rhino](https://www.rhino3d.com/features/blocks/) and many other CAD/3D software.
 Within RhinoCommon blocks are referred to as `instances`.
 You can find info on blocks/instances in RhinoCommon [here](https://developer.rhino3d.com/api/rhinocommon/rhino.geometry.instancedefinitiongeometry).
 This [sample](https://github.com/mcneel/rhino-developer-samples/blob/8/rhinocommon/cs/SampleCsCommands/SampleCsBlock.cs) shows how to create a block.
 You can read this article about how blocks instances are implemented in Rhino [here](https://developer.rhino3d.com/guides/opennurbs/traverse-instance-definitions/).
 Generally though instances follow the same logic outlined above in **Geometry vs. RhinoObjects**:

    - `Rhino.Geometry.InstanceDefinitionGeometry`: For manipulating definition geometry
    - `Rhino.Geometry.InstanceReferenceGeometry`: For manipulating reference geometry